 R&D activities are carried out on continuous basis as an independent importantactivity.

-Our laboratories are equipped with state-of-the-art latest testing equipments and manyspeciality test rigs are used as per the end product applications
+Our laboratories are equipped with state-of-the-art latest testing equipment and manyspecialty test rigs are used as per the end product applications.

-During this year your Company has been honoured with Six Safety Awards at State Levelby Maharashtra State Chapter of National Safety Council (NSC - MC).
+During this year your Company has been recipient of Six Safety Awards at State Levelby Maharashtra State Chapter of National Safety Council (NSC - MC).

 Out of these six awards three awards were won by the Company's employees for theircontribution in State Level Safety Slogan Competition.

-Your Company's Human Resources team successfully ran its talent acquisition retentionand development agendas during the year.
+Your Company's Human Resources team successfully ran its talent acquisition retentionand development agenda during the year.

 Company's senior management team was strengthened through hiring of leaders in variousdomains.
 The Company's HR policies and processes are aligned to effectively drive itsbusiness and other emerging opportunities.

 The focus on employee development through training modules that were created in-housecontinued.
-More than 182 training programs were conducted during the year over 85% ofthem through in-house trainers and business leaders.
-The programs added up to over 12000man-hours / 1500 man-days of training.
+More than 120 training programs were conducted during the year over 85% ofthem through in-house trainers and business leaders.
+The programs added up to over 9264man-hours / 1158 man-days of training.
 This has been achieved by continuously investingin learning and development programs by arranging target oriented training programscreating appropriate work environment and maintaining a structured recognition system.

 HR has been working to provide an enabling working environment where innovation andperformance thrive.
 Employees are empowered and we believe that it is they who ultimatelydeliver the results.